WooCommerce checkout page terms and conditions protect your store from disputes, chargebacks, and legal liability.

 This is how you can remove the WooCommerce terms and conditions from the checkout page.

-In this section, our experts have answered some of the most frequently asked questions regarding WooCommerce checkout page terms and conditions checkbox:
+In this section, our experts have answered some of the most frequently asked questions regarding the WooCommerce checkout page terms and conditions checkbox:

 You can add terms and conditions to the WooCommerce checkout using two methods.